 Lunch and Dinner

 Your journey toward Annapurna Base Camp begins from Pokhara.
-Your guide will pick you up from your hotel in Pokhara after your breakfast and begin the drive to (Kilu) Syauli Bazar, the starting point of the ABC Trek.
+Your guide will pick you up from your hotel in Pokhara at 8:00 am after your breakfast and begin the drive to (Kilu) Syauli Bazar, the starting point of the ABC Trek.
 Alternatively, if you start from Kathmandu, you will be flown to Pokhara on a 30-minute flight.
 Upon landing at Pokhara airport, you will be picked up from the arrival gate and start your drive towards Syauli Bazar.

 Optional: The Pokhara to Ghandruk drive option is available.
 It takes 3 hours to drive.

-Ghandruk - Chhomrong - Sinuwa
+Ghandruk - Chhomrong - Lower Sinuwa

 Activity

-13 km or 6-7 hours walk
+14 km or 7 hours walk

 Highest Altitude